zencart/documentation/content/dev/code/158_order_language_files.md

 - This file may be overridden as `includes/languages/english/YOURTEMPLATE/lang.PAGENAME.php`.
 - If the above page specific files do not exist, the system checks for an older define based file, `includes/languages/english/YOURTEMPLATE/PAGENAME.php` and `includes/languages/english/PAGENAME.php`.

-If both older and newer style files exist, the older files are ignored.
+If both older and newer style files exist, the older files are ignored, including their overrides.

 Example:

-If both
+Given the following files are present, only the "newer-style" files will be processed, and the "older-style" files ignored.

 ```
+./includes/languages/english/YOURTEMPLATE/lang.order_status.php (newer-style override file)
-./includes/languages/english/lang.order_status.php
+./includes/languages/english/lang.order_status.php  (main newer-style file)
+// (if either of the above exist, the following are ignored)
+./includes/languages/english/YOURTEMPLATE/order_status.php (older-style override file)
-./includes/languages/english/order_status.php
+./includes/languages/english/order_status.php  (older-style main file)
 ```
-exist, the second one (the older style define based file) is ignored.

 ### Admin:
 - The main language file is `admin/includes/languages/lang.english.php`.